klaustopher/dotfiles/README.md

 # klaustophers Dotfiles

 This is my new 2024 stab of running my dotfiles.
-They are managed by [dotbot](https://github.com/anishathalye/dotbot) and are intended to be un on macOS.
+They are managed by [dotbot](https://github.com/anishathalye/dotbot) and are intended to be run on macOS.

 Files are split up into topic folders.